 “You Don’t Love Me” Willie Cobbs 1960

-Click here to check out Dawn Penn’s interpretation – or click here to hear the prototype as laid down by Bo Diddley.
+Or check out prototype as laid down by Bo Diddley:

 Long before Kingston, Jamaica became known as the “Nashville of the Third World,” some of reggae’s most famous producers and label owners originally gained fame as mobile sound system operators playing obscure (at least, at that time) American jump blues and boogie 45s — albeit with identifying information removed from the labels to prevent other sound systems from knowing the names of the songs or artists behind their most popular records.
 Relying on non-Jamaican recordings worked well enough in the pre-Internet 1950s.
 Clement “Coxsone” Dodd, for instance, long enjoyed a reputation as the ranking sound system operator whose signature tune, “Coxsone Hop” (in reality, a 1950 honking sax instrumental called “Later for Gator” by Willis ‘Gatortail’ Jackson) ruled the Kingston dancehalls for an impressive seven years.
 Until, that is, the fateful night Coxsone’s chief rival, Duke Reid, pulled the rug out from underneath him completely.
 Prince Buster witnessed it all go down (as recounted in Lloyd Bradley‘s definitive history of Jamaican music, Bass Culture):